12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 📅 Reservations: Online Here (Only for 5+ people)

-Cal Pep is one of the most famous tapas bars in Barcelona, and it’s the kind of place where the experience is as memorable as the food.
+Cal Pep is one of the most famous tapas bars in Barcelona, and it’s a place where the experience is as memorable as the food.

 There’s no menu so your server brings out dish after dish, each one a surprise based on your preferences.